ionarevamp/sleepview/README.md

 # Usage

->`sleepview [SWITCH] DURATION`
+>`sleepview [SWITCH] DURATION ...` or `sleepview DURATION[SUFFIX]...`

 >DURATION: the amount of time to count down in seconds.
 Can be specified in combination with switches, or omitted entirely with switches present.
-Using a timestamp disables other switches.
+Using a timestamp disables other switches, and only one of each other switch is allowed.
+Multiple non-timestamp durations will be added together.

+>SUFFIX: can be 's', 'm', 'h', or 'd' for seconds, minutes, hours or days.
+Multiple durations of any kind will be added together.
+This is considered a fallback method, and only works properly without switches present.

 >SWITCHES: